 - If they are more than a few weeks away, however, you might find that it is better to start diazepam to improve your sleep.

-- Do not drink caffeine drinks to stay awake for exam revision – they stop the diazepam working.
+- Do not use caffeine drinks to stay awake for exam revision – they won't stop the diazepam blunting your learning.

 Diazepam can make it hard to concentrate

 - Diazepam might make you forgetful, and make it difficult to concentrate.